SiLab-Bonn/asiclab/readme.md

 `juno`: Simulation server (identical configuration of jupiter)

-`faust02`: (soon to be decomissioned, still running LDAP and License Server)
+`faust02`: (soon to be decommissioned, still running LDAP and License Server)

 `apollo`: (retired)